Georgia

 Protecting clean water in Georgia

 Sampling by state and federal authorities in northwest Georgia has revealed troubling levels of soil and water contamination in the Chattooga River and downstream waters by so-called “forever chemicals,” also known as per- and polyfluoroalkyl substances, or PFAS.
-This spring, SELC notified a wastewater treatment plant and a textile mill of our intent to sue to enforce federal and state laws, asking the court to cease the ongoing discharges of these forever chemicals to Georgia’s waterways and protect downstream communities.
+In 2022, SELC notified a wastewater treatment plant and a textile mill of our intent to sue to enforce federal and state laws, and will ask them to cease the ongoing discharges of these forever chemicals to Georgia’s waterways and protect downstream communities.